chinapedia/wikipedia.abstract.en/Page/Gel_electrophoresis.md

-DNAgel4wiki.png

-Gel_Electrophoresis.svg

-Gel Electrophoresis is a process where an electric current is applied to DNA samples creating fragments that can be used for comparison between DNA samples.
-1) DNA is extracted.
-2) Isolation and amplification of DNA.
-3) DNA added to the gel wells.
-4) Electric current applied to the gel.
-5) DNA bands are separated by size.
-6) DNA bands are stained.

 GEL ELECTROPHORESIS is a method for separation and analysis of macromolecules (DNA, RNA and proteins) and their fragments, based on their size and charge.
 It is used in clinical chemistry to separate proteins by charge or size (IEF agarose, essentially size independent) and in biochemistry and molecular biology to separate a mixed population of DNA and RNA fragments by length, to estimate the size of DNA and RNA fragments or to separate proteins by charge.[1]

 Nucleic acid molecules are separated by applying an electric field to move the negatively charged molecules through a matrix of agarose or other substances.
 Shorter molecules move faster and migrate farther than longer ones because shorter molecules migrate more easily through the pores of the gel.
 This phenomenon is called sieving.[2]
 Proteins are separated by charge in agarose because the pores of the gel are too large to sieve proteins.
 Gel electrophoresis can also be used for separation of nanoparticles.